fmxsh/f3c/f3c-spec.md

 ### Data types

-Data can be one of two categories of data types: `literal` and `identifier`:
+Data can be one of two categories of data types: _identifier_ or _literal_.

 | Label        | Data type  | Description                                 |
 | ------------ | ---------- | ------------------------------------------- |
 | [identifier] | Identifier | A name used to identify a specific literal. |
 | [literal]    | Literal    | The data associated with an identifier.     |

+These two serve different purpose. _Identifier_ identifies a segment of data which is called a _literal_.

+Two modes of identifiers are possible: _implicit identifier_ and _explicit identifier_.

+In case of _implicit identifier_: _Empty_ is specified as the identifier.
+Then an identifier should be determined by the ordered sequence of entries, as related to a zero-based indexing, in the parent entry containing the associated literal.

+In case of _explicit identifier_: _something_ is specified as the identifier to associate with the literal.

 ### Emergent data constructs